ysglh/DeepVideoAnalytics/readme.md

 The Process used for [AMI creation is here](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/notes/ami.md) **Security warning!** The current GPU container uses nginx <-> uwsgi <-> django setup to ensure smooth playback of videos.
 However it runs nginix as root (though within the container).
 Considering that you can now modify AWS Security rules on-the-fly, I highly recommend allowing inbound traffic only from your own IP address.

-### Deployment on multiple machines with/without GPUs
+### On multiple machines with/without GPUs
-Other than the shared media folder (ideally a mounted EFS or NFS), Postgres and RabbitMQ are straightforward.
+Other than the shared media folder (ideally a mounted EFS or NFS), configuring Postgres and RabbitMQ is straightforward.
 Please [read this regarding trade offs](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/blob/master/notes/architecture.md).

-### Options specified via environment variable
+#### Options specified via environment variable
-**E.g. by specifying them in docker-compose.yml**
+Following options can be specified in docker-compose.yml, or your envrionment.

 - ALEX_ENABLE=1 (to use Alexnet with PyTorch.
 Otherwise disabled by default)
 - YOLO_ENABLE=1 (to use YOLO 9000.
 Otherwise disabled by default)